Sinhan Minbo: History

 Nine days after the formal establishment of the KNA on February 1, 1909, the organization launched a newspaper which they would name Sinhan Minbo or The New Korea in English.
-It would replace the first Korean language paper Konglip Sinbo(The United Korean) and its competing paper, Taedong Kongbo (The New Korean World).
+It would replace the first Korean language paper Konglip Sinbo (The United Korean) and its competing paper, Taedong Kongbo (The New Korean World).
 As the main organ of the organization, it aimed to revitalize the spirit and commitment of all Korean People towards its goals.
 It was funded by the Mutual Assistance Society, one of two key organizations that merged to form the KNA.
 Its publication location was near the KNA's Headquarters in San Francisco, and weekly circulation was approximately 3000, with 700 to 800 distributed throughout the mainland US, 500 to 600 distributed throughout Hawaii, 300 to 400 throughout Mexico, and the rest throughout Siberia and Manchuria.
 Although it initially influenced readers in some parts of Korea in its first year, it was rarely distributed there after 1910 due to censorship following Japan's annexation of Korea.
 At its peak, it had 33 outlets, including a sales outlet located in Siberia.

 The first publisher and editor was Choi Jung Ik until May 14, 1910, when Lee Hwan-woo took his place.
+Publication was suspended between November 1912 and June 1913.
 Lee Hwan-woo attempted to establish an English-language column but poor management resulted in Choi Jung-ik taking charge of editing once again.
-Despite some management issues in its first few years, improvements were made on March 11, 1915, when KNA member Lee Daewi invented the first Korean typesetting machines to print the newspapers.
+On March 11, 1915, KNA member Lee Daewi invented the first Korean typesetting machines to print the newspapers.